 Current drought level

-The City is in standard conservation, which restricts outside watering to no more than twice every seven days and no more than 1 inch per week.
-Watering is prohibited from noon-6 p.m., as is runoff of more than 150 feet down any street, gutter, alley or ditch.
+San Angelo is in standard conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week.
+Watering is prohibited between noon and 6 P.M, and runoff of more than 150 feet down any street, gutter, alley or ditch is prohibited also.

-In effect when the city has less than 24 months of available water supply.
+In effect when the city has more than 24 months of available water supply.